jessicamarcus/buspredictor/doc/techspec.md

         What is the end result of that action?
         What are all the things that happen to create that result?

+[ Management Expectations: ]
+[ BLOCKING ISSUES: (I can not complete my work without this resolved) ] [ - Found an error: ]
+[       If it's a small issue that you know the solution to... fix it.]
+[       If you do not immediately know the solution, reach out] [ - Found a gap (missing logic REQUIRED for the feature to work) ] [       Reach out for discussion with T-Spec Reviewer first! ] [ NICE TO HAVES: ]
+[ - Thought about a new *feature* (exposed to user) that has not been documented] [       Document it as 'future feature' in FUNCTIONAL SPEC ] [ - Thought of new logic that has not been documented ] [       Document it as 'future enhancement' in TECHNICAL SPEC ] [       OR *IF* this may be required (ie, may be a GAP) ] [       Reach out and discuss ]

-##Actors - describe all actors in the solution
+###Actors - describe all actors in the solution
 selectedPredictions is an observable array which lives in the view model, BusPredictorViewModel.

-##Solution Description / Activity Description / Feature List
+###Solution Description / Activity Description / Feature List

 Refresh Route Information
-Feature #2
+##Feature #2 (approved)
 User clicks button =>
     BusPredictorViewModel.refresh() action loops over BusPredictorViewModel.selectedPredictions
         Calls RoutePrediction.refresh() on each routePrediction